1. Getting started

 ICAS promotional content

-Spread the word about ICAS to your school community.
-Access a parent flyer and content for your schools social media and website.
+Spread the word about your school’s participation in ICAS to your parent and student community.
+Download images and content for your school social media pages and website.

 Parent instructions for locked-down browser